JeremyOne/wt3020OpenWRT/README.md

 wtd_write -r write openwrt-15.05-ramips-mt7620-wt3020-8M-squashfs-sysupgrade.bin mtd3
 ```

-Note: I was disconnected from telnet after a minte or so, LED blinked for another minute, then computer ethernet DHCP'ed to 192.168.1.1
+Note: I was disconnected from telnet after a minute or so, LED blinked for another minute, then computer Ethernet DHCP'ed to 192.168.1.1
 If you're still able to connect to 192.168.8.1, something went wrong

 ## Set password and SSH access